Port of Bridgwater: Docks

 A floating harbour, known as the "docks" was constructed between 1837 and 1841, when the canal was extended through Bridgwater to the floating harbour.
 The resultant excavated spoil material was stored on the north side on the docks site, creating what became known as the "mump".
 Much of the mump was removed in the 1980s to make way for the redevelopment on the north side of the dock.

 The berths were accessed from the river via sea locks with a maximum size of 180 by 31 ft.
-From 1844 the docks had a Steam powered, cable-towed puddled iron Drag-Dredger, Bertha, similar to the one Brunel had designed for Bristol Harbour.
-Now preserved at the World of Boats in Eyemouth, she is undergoing restoration at the head of the Old Harbour.
+From 1844 the docks had a steam-powered, cable-towed wrought iron drag-dredger, Bertha, similar to the one Brunel had designed for Bristol Harbour.
 The dock area contained flour mills, timber yards and chandlers.
 The docks opened on 25 March 1841, with volumes resultantly reaching a peak between 1880 and 1885; with an average of 3,600 ships per year entering the port.
 Peak tonnage occurred in 1857, with 142 vessels totalling 17800 tonne.

 In the short term, the opening of the docks increased the profitability of the Bridgwater and Taunton Canal, which carried 81650 tonne of cargo in 1840.
 This peaked in 1847 at 88000 tonne of cargo; however, by the mid-1850s the canal was bankrupt due to competition from both the Bristol and Exeter (B&ER) and Somerset Central Railways.
 An end to the unequal competition came in 1867 when the B&ER purchased the canal.